vilia-fr/twx-cli/README.md

 and is not supported, verified or endorsed by PTC Inc. in any way.
 Use it on your own risk and refer to its source code in case of doubts or questions.

+ThingWorx is a registered trademark of PTC Inc.

 ## Install and configure

 Install prerequisites: `curl`, `bash`, `zip`, `unzip` and `jq`.